idiap/facereclib/doc/experiments.rst

     Possible values are: ``True``, ``False``, ``'inline'``, the default is ``True``.

     .. note::
-      Inlining the Gabor phases should not be used when the ``facereclib.tools.GaborJet`` tool is employed.
+      Inlining the Gabor phases should not be used when the :py:class:`facereclib.tools.GaborJets` tool is employed.

   - ``eyes``: If given, align the grid to the eye positions.